Tenerife: Toponymy

-The name Tenerife likely comes from Tamazight but there's no consensus on its correct interpretation.
+The name 'Tenerife' likely comes from Tamazight, but there is no consensus on its correct interpretation.

 The island's indigenous people, the Guanche Berbers, referred to the island as Achinet or Chenet in their language (variant spellings are found in the literature).
-According to Pliny the Younger, Amazigh king Juba II sent an expedition to the Canary Islands and Madeira; he named the Canary Islands for the particularly ferocious dogs (canaria) on the island.
+According to Pliny the Younger, Berber king Juba II sent an expedition to the Canary Islands and Madeira; he named the Canary Islands for the particularly ferocious dogs (canaria) on the island.
 Juba II and the ancient Romans called the island of Tenerife Nivaria, from the Latin word nix (nsg.; gsg. nivis, npl. nives), meaning "snow", after the snow-covered peak of the Mount Teide volcano.
-Later maps dating to the 14th and 15th century, drawn by mapmakers such as Bontier and Le Verrier, called the island Isla del Infierno, ("Hell Island"), due to Mount Teide's volcanic eruptions and other volcanic activity.
+Later maps dating to the 14th and 15th centuries, drawn by mapmakers such as Bontier and Le Verrier, called the island Isla del Infierno, ("Hell Island"), due to Mount Teide's volcanic eruptions and other volcanic activity.

-Although the name given to the island by the Benahoaritas (the indigenous peoples of La Palma) was derived from the words teni ("mountain") and ife ("white"), after the island was colonized by the Spanish the name was modified by Spanish phonology: the letter "r" was added to link the two words, producing the single word Tenerife.
+Although the name given to the island by the Benahoaritas (the indigenous peoples of La Palma) was derived from the words teni ("mountain") and ife ("white"), after the island was colonized by the Spanish, the name was modified by Spanish phonology: the letter "r" was added to link the two words, producing the single word Tenerife.

-However, throughout history, other explanations for the origin of island's name have been proposed.
-For example, the 18th-century historians Juan Núñez de la Peña and Tomás Arias Marín de Cubas, among others, suggested that the indigenous peoples might have named the island for the famous Guanche king, Tinerfe, nicknamed "the Great", who ruled Tenerife before the Canary Islands were conquered by Castile.
+Throughout history, though, other explanations for the origin of island's name have been proposed.
+For example, 17th-century historians Juan Núñez de la Peña and Tomás Arias Marín de Cubas, among others, suggested that the indigenous peoples might have named the island for the famous Guanche king, Tinerfe, nicknamed "the Great", who ruled Tenerife before the conquest of the Canary Islands by Castile.

 Demonym

 The formal demonym used to refer to the people of Tenerife is Tinerfeño/a; also used colloquially is the term chicharrero/a.
 In modern society, the latter term is generally applied only to inhabitants of the capital, Santa Cruz.
 The term chicharrero was once a derogatory term used by the people of La Laguna when it was the capital, to refer to the poorer inhabitants and fishermen of Santa Cruz.
 The fishermen typically caught mackerel and other residents ate potatoes, assumed to be of low quality by the elite of La Laguna.
 As Santa Cruz grew in commerce and status, it replaced La Laguna as capital of Tenerife in 1833 during the reign of Fernando VII.
-Then the inhabitants of Santa Cruz used the former insult to identify as residents of the new capital, at La Laguna's expense.
+Then, the inhabitants of Santa Cruz used the former insult to identify as residents of the new capital, at La Laguna's expense.